Frequently Asked Questions

 Download the purchasing guide using the shop link at the top of this page for more information.

-Yes.
-When small schools purchase the Core Intervention Kit (which usually has a license for one teacher and their students) we extend the license so activity boards can be photocopied by every teacher, for every student in the school.
 Photocopies of the activity boards can also be sent home.
 Parents can access the instructional videos through the website – no logon needed.
 Perfect for remote learning.

 FAQ: Using Bond Blocks